miércoles, 17 de julio de 2024

 This note presents alternative trigonometric formulas for finding the roots of quadratic equations where $a$, $b$, and $c$ are non-zero real numbers.

 Before the era of calculators, trigonometric formulas were favored for computing quadratic roots due to their time and labor-saving benefits.
 However, it's not advisable nowadays to rely on these formulas over the traditional quadratic formula for root calculations.
-Nonetheless, the trigonometric formulas showcased in this note have hinted at certain identities that appear useful for integrating trigonometric functions.
+Nonetheless, the trigonometric formulas showcased in this note have hinted at certain identities that appear useful for integrating irrational functions.
 Thus, the sole purpose of this note is to document the origins of these identities.

 Theorem 1.
 Let $a$, $b$, and $c$ be non-zero real numbers.
 For the quadratic equation $ax^2+bx+c=0$, the roots are given by: